Health Checks for Clusters¶

 Describing Cluster Health Data from the UI¶

-The Cluster Health data is available (on AWS only) for you only when the cluster is up.
-Create a ticket with Qubole Support.
+The Cluster health data is available (on AWS only) for you only when the cluster is up.

-When the Cluster Health data appears on the QDS UI, it displays the status of the services and metrics.
+The Cluster Health data displays the status of the services and metrics.
 The services are displayed under the Service Status section in binary values (red and green).
 The green color indicates that the service is running properly whereas the red color denotes that it is not running in an optimal state.
 Under the Metrics section, the status of the metrics are displayed in percentage (%).
 The percentage bar becomes red when the CPU and Disk Usage metrics become 90% or more.

 Metrics and Services Available on Clusters¶

 YARN-based metrics are only available when

 |Metrics/Service||Available On Cluster Type|